 A pair of gauntlets in the hourglass form of the 14th century.
-Their general construction is based on contemporary artwork and a selection or remaining artifacts, and the princely embellishment takes its inspiration from several sources.
+Their general construction is based on contemporary artwork and a selection of remaining artifacts, and the embellishment takes its inspiration from several sources.
 These gauntlets exemplify the jewellery-like quality of early plate armours, which embody the technical and artistic repertoire of their craftsmen and the exuberant taste and wealth of the patrons who commissioned and wore them.

 The acorn motif which decorates and reinforces the metacarpal protection is based on an example in the Museo Nazionale del Bargello, Florence, as is the wiggle-work and decorative file-work across the knuckles.
 The brass trim on the cuff is etched, punched, and chased in an “amour” motif based on the 14th century gauntlets in the Wallace collection.
 Construction of the spiked gadlings and other finger elements is based on the funerary achievements and effigy of Edward, the Black Prince, in Canterbury Cathedral.